christian-vorhemus/azure-percept-py/README.md

 This is the source code for azure-percept-py - an unofficial Python library to access the sensors of Azure Percept in Python.

+## Connect to your Percept

+Please refer to the official documentation to learn how to connect to the device: https://docs.microsoft.com/en-us/azure/azure-percept/how-to-ssh-into-percept-dk

 ## Prerequisites
 Make sure the following is installed on your Percept device or the container you want to use
 - libalsa and corresponding header files (run `sudo yum install alsa-lib-devel`)